 Surveys should be sent on an ongoing basis to capture feedback on any changes in your business and to keep driving continuous improvement.

-acquire the right customers
+Acquire the right customers

 Sometimes, retention problems can point back to the way you’re acquiring customers in the first place.
-If you’re seeing trends in the types of customers who are cancelling related to company size or industry, that might mean that there are segments of customers who simply aren’t the right fit.
+If you’re seeing trends in the types of customers who are canceling related to company size or industry, that might mean that there are segments of customers who simply aren’t the right fit.

+It’s important that your sales reps optimize their actions to ensure customer retention.
 Be sure your sales team is aligned on the ideal customer profile (ie. the people who are going to get the most value from what you offer), and that they are focusing most of their efforts there.
 Also, make it a point to be upfront about what the product can provide.
 If the sales team is selling a myth, then customers won’t be around very long once they’re faced with the reality of a product that doesn’t truly meet their needs.

-increase adoption through onboarding
+Increase adoption through onboarding

 Especially if customers are churning early on in their lifecycle, it may be that they don’t understand how to use your product.
 Effective onboarding helps teach customers what your product can do and how it can help them reach their goals.